42CrMo4/InvLabel/README.md

 ### Label Modification

 to alter the design you can adjsut the `medium.typ` and `small.typ` files.
-These are Typst compiled files.
 For this see the documntation of the Typst lib or the online editor at http://typst.app .
 You can try and iterate quickly with only havin the `csv` and `typ` file present in the editor.

+The provided Label designs are for the 29mm endless role.

 ## Usage